cj-wong/gitea_api_tools/docs/README.md

 ## Notes

-- For dependency scanning, both `requirements.txt` and `poetry.lock` are currently supported.
+- For Python package checking, both `requirements.txt` and `poetry.lock` are currently supported.
+- The individual scripts have been deprecated in favor of a unified program (`gitea-api`).